 The coastline of the Atlantic Sea cradles the elegance of the historical city of Split.
-Chosen by the Roman emperor Diocletian as his city of residence, Split accommodates his Palace, an over 1700 years old giant that comprehends an intricate complex of quaint alleys and square.
-Due to its vastness and impressively excellent conservation, the ancient colossus can be referred to as a city within a city.
-While the charm of the city's historical sites captivates the multitude of holiday-makers who flock to Split throughout the hot Croatian summer, the unspoiled nature and crystalline waters just make them fall in love.
-The people of Split claim that their city is "the most beautiful one in the world and beyond," and the well spirited Split aims to convince you of this!
-The city is full of life and soul, and the friendly local people of Split are waiting to welcome you with open arms.
-Only a few cities in the world can offer such variety of entertainment and excursions in their closest surroundings as Split.
+Chosen by the Roman emperor Diocletian as his residence, Split accommodates his giant palace — an intricate complex of quaint alleys and squares with over 1700 years of history, — a real city within a city.
+While the charm of the historic sites captivates many holidaymakers who flock to Split throughout the hot Croatian summer, the unspoiled nature and crystalline waters just make them fall in love.

 Vodice is a coastal town located in a wide bay, 11km northwest from the town of Šibenik, the centre of Šibenik-Knin County.
 The town of Vodice numbers almost 10,000 inhabitants, and is considered to be an ideal vacationing destination, where everyone can find something to enjoy.
 In and around Vodice there are many beautiful beaches washed over by crystal clear waters, historic spots, and the beautiful Kornati archipelago.